-The development of the Policy was not the only option available.
+The development of this Policy was not the only option available.
 Government continues to look at various legislative and regulatory initiatives to support the principles set out in this Policy.
-However, legislative and regulatory changes take a relatively long time to accomplish, and it is important to deal with this issue in the context of current legislation from the perspective of operating mines preparing to close in the next few years and new mines expected to open shortly.
+However, legislative and regulatory changes take a relatively long time to accomplish, and it is important to deal with this issue in the context of current legislation, from the perspective of operating mines preparing to close in the next few years and new mines expected to open shortly.

-It is critical to have resource management tools in place in Nunavut before new mineral development activities become too far advanced.
-Industry, investors, environmental interests and communities all share the desire for certainty, consistency and clarity.
-The Mine Site Reclamation Policy for Nunavut serves four main objectives:
+It is critical to have resource management tools in place in the Northwest Territories as soon as possible.
+Industry, investors, environmental interests and Aboriginal communities all share the desire for certainty, consistency and clarity.

+The Mine Site Reclamation Policy for the Northwest Territories serves four main objectives.

-- Ensure the impact of mining on the environment and human health and safety is minimized. - Reduce the environmental liability that falls to government to the greatest extent possible. - Provide industry and the public with a clear signal of the government's expectations. - Build positive and supportive relationships with the new regulatory authorities coming into operation in the North.
+- Ensure the impact of mining on the environment and human health and safety is minimized. - Reduce the environmental liability that falls to government to the greatest extent possible. - Provide industry and the public with a clear signal of the government's expectations.

+• Build positive and supportive relationships with the new regulatory authorities coming into operation in the North.